- Who is eligible?

 The county in which you received your benefits is responsible for conducting the hearing and ruling on the issues.

 Can I get CMSP for services received before I applied?

 Yes, you may be able to receive CMSP benefits for the month prior to your application for CMSP, if you were otherwise eligible.
 You should ask your county eligibility worker about this coverage.

 What else should I know?

 Your beginning and end date for your CMSP benefits will be provided to you as a part of the Notice of Action (NOA) you get regarding your eligibility for CMSP.
 You will NOT receive another notice regarding the end date for your benefits.
-It is your responsibility to reapply for CMSP during the last month of your eligibility term if you would like to continue your CMSP eligibility into another term.
+If you have a need to continue services beyond your certification period, you must have your eligibility determined by the county eligibility department for CMSP.
+It is your responsibility to contact the county eligibility department to submit an application online, by mail or by phone during the last month of your eligibility term if you would like to continue your CMSP eligibility into another term.

 If you have any other questions, about the CMSP, ask your eligibility worker at the county social services department.